ComparativeGenomicsToolkit/cactus/doc/progressive.md

 **Q**: I'm running out of memory, or getting crashes, or very long runtimes in one of the `paf_xxxx` tools (`paf_tile, paf_to_bed` etc.).
 What can I do?

 **A**: This is almost always due to Cactus having found too many pairwise alignments in the all-to-all lastz mapping (blast) phase.
 The only way to get around this is my softmasking the input genomes before running Cactus.
 For most species, this is best done with RepeatMasker.
 We do intend to work on lifting this requirement in the future by making cactus's own repeatmasking more robust.

+**Q**: The `--gpu` option isn't working for me.

+**A**: Unless you've set up SegAlign yourself, the GPU option will only work using the gpu-enabled Docker image (name ending in `-gpu`).
+If you are running directly from the container make sure you use `docker run`'s `--gpus` option to enable GPUs in your container.
+If you are using `singularity`, the option is `--nv`.

+**Q**: But what if I want to use `--gpu` on my cluster?
+When I try from inside the GPU-enabled container, none of my cluster commands (ex `qsub`) are available.

+**A**: Install the Cactus binary release as described in the instructions on the Releases page.
+But run Cactus with `--binariesMode docker` (or `singularity`).
+This will let Cactus run SegAlign (and all other binaries) directly from the container, while itself running from the Python virtualenv.